Deagen Fairclough: 2023

 On 15 May 2022, Fairclough won the ROKiT - Racing Star F4 Esports Competition UK, organised by ROKiT and Racing Unleashed, alongside Monica Boulton Ramos.
 The prize for winning the competition was a free seat in the 2023 F4 British Championship with a new team; ROKiT F4 Racing, which would be run by Hitech GP.
 Instead, Fairclough impressed enough to get a full time seat at JHR Developments.
-Fairclough got off to a strong start to the championship, with 5 top ten finishes in the first 6 races, including a podium at Brands Hatch Indy.
+Fairclough got off to a strong start to the championship, with five top-ten finishes in the first six races, including a podium at Brands Hatch Indy.
 He went on to score three more podiums before round eight, in which he scored his first win.
-Fairclough wrapped up the season strongly, with two more wins in the final two rounds to finish a brilliant 3rd in his opening season.
+Fairclough wrapped up the season strongly, with two more wins in the final two rounds to finish third in his opening season.